Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Peoples-Jones' 47.3 receiving yards per game in his three career matchups against the Bengals are 3.8 more than his over/under for Sunday's game.
+- Peoples-Jones is averaging 47.3 receiving yards per game in three career matchups against the Bengals, 4.8 more than his receiving yards prop bet over/under for Sunday's game (42.5).

 - Peoples-Jones has caught a touchdown pass against the Bengals twice, but did not have multiple TDs in either of those games.

-- The 270.1 yards per game the Bengals are giving up through the air makes them the NFL's 27th-ranked pass defense.
+- The Bengals are giving up 270.1 passing yards per game this year, the NFL's 27th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Bengals defense is ranked 15th in the NFL.
+- At 1.5 passing TDs conceded per game, the Bengals defense is ranked 15th in the NFL.

 Recent Performances

-- Against the Steelers last week, Peoples-Jones was targeted five times and totaled 76 yards on three receptions.
+- In last week's matchup with the Steelers, Peoples-Jones caught three passes for 76 yards (25.3 yards per reception) while being targeted five times.

-- Peoples-Jones has caught eight passes (19 targets) for 129 yards (43.0 per game) in his last three games.
+- Peoples-Jones has caught eight passes (on 19 targets) for 129 yards (43.0 per game) in his last three games.

 Peoples-Jones' Cleveland Teammates